ThioJoe/Modern-Windows-Message-Box-Generator/README.md

 ## Key Features

 - **Set Any Text**: Choose the text to display for each element, or leave it blank to not show that part.
+- **Custom Buttons**: Display up to 3 buttons with custom text, and set whether they appear enabled or disabled.
 - **Choose Icons:**
     - Select from a range of default icons for both the main icon and title bar icon.
     - Use custom icons from image files.
 Including image files, icon files, or the icon associated with any Exe file.